-Born and raised in Northumberland, the most northerly region of the UK, Dr. Mitcheson grew up in a sea coast fishing village with beautiful woodlands and the moors and hills of the Cheviots.
-From an early age he and his Aunt Reta would explore the country side together.
+Named after Henry David Thoreau and born and raised in Northumberland, the most northerly region of England, Dr. Henry David Mitcheson grew up in a sea coast fishing village with beautiful woodlands and the moors and hills of the Cheviots.
+From an early age he and his Aunt Reta would explore the countryside together.
 She was what he now recognizes as a natural herbalist.
-With great reverence and respect for nature, she would identify and gather fresh herbs that grew wild–herbs like mugwort, wild onion, plantain, dandelion and berries of all sorts.
+With great reverence and respect for nature, she would identify and gather fresh herbs that grew wild–plants like mugwort, wild onion, plantain, dandelion, and berries of all sorts.
 She was a masterful cook and understood how to use these harvested plants as food and medicine.

-Dr. Mitcheson learned how to identify herbs at the side of his aunt, and it was there that he grew the desire to learn more about plant life which has never left him.
-At the age of 15, Dr. Mitcheson became a bee keeper and wrote a botanical treatise titled, “The pollen loads of the honey bee.”
+As a young child, he learned how to identify herbs at the side of his aunt, and it was there that he grew the desire to learn more about plant life, a desire which has never left him.
+At the age of 15, he became a beekeeper and wrote a botanical treatise titled, “The pollen loads of the honey bee.”
 Before attending medical school, Dr. Mitcheson received a diploma in botany with a distinction for his treatise; he also received a diploma in advanced biology.

 Inspired by these early experiences in botany and folk herbalism, Dr. Mitcheson brought an emphasis on bedside manner and holistic approaches to his medical school and residency years.
 With over 50 years years of practice, Dr. Mitcheson still maintains his deep interest in botany and builds a personal compilation of the flowering plants of Horn Pond and Horn Pond Mountain in his spare time.
 As a hobbyist, he dabbles in beekeeping off and on, and has shared this passion through locally-instructed beekeeping classes at the Herbal Academy schoolhouse.